Miller Center for Interreligious Learning & Leadership

 Our Faculty & Staff

-- Shelton Oakley Hersey, Dignity Project Program Director
+- Shelton Oakley Hersey, Senior Consultant to the Dignity Project

 - Journal of Interreligious Studies (JIRS)